Love Island USA season 6: Future appearances

-Aaron Evans, Connor Newsum, JaNa Craig, Kaylor Martin, Kendall Washington, Kenny Rodriguez, Leah Kateb, Liv Walker, Miguel Harichi and Serena Page all starred in the spinoff Love Island: Beyond the Villa.
+In 2025, Aaron Evans, Connor Newsum, JaNa Craig, Kaylor Martin, Kendall Washington, Kenny Rodriguez, Leah Kateb, Liv Walker, Miguel Harichi and Serena Page all starred in the spinoff Love Island: Beyond the Villa.
 Cassidy Laudano, Harrison Luna, Kordell Beckham, and Nicole Jacky all made guest appearances.

-Craig competed on the first season of Destination X.

-Andrea Carmona and Washington competed on season two of Love Island Games.
+Craig later competed on the first season of Destination X. Andrea Carmona and Washington competed on season two of Love Island Games.

-Rob Rausch will compete on the fourth season of The Traitors US.
+In 2026, Rob Rausch won the fourth season of The Traitors US.
+Rodriguez competed on the sixth season of La casa de los famosos.
+Kassy Castillo appeared on season four of Perfect Match.
+Martin is set to compete on the second season of Destination X.

+In 2027, Craig is set to compete in the sixth season of The Traitors US.

 Production

 On November 16, 2023, Peacock renewed the series for a sixth and seventh season.
 Ariana Madix took over as host, replacing Sarah Hyland.
 Iain Stirling returns as the narrator, and Maura Higgins was announced as the host for Love Island USA Aftersun.
 Season 2 finalist Cely Vasquez joined as social media ambassador, bringing all the behind the scenes gossip and interviews.